Secure Rural Schools Program

 The Secure Rural Schools program provides critical funding for schools, roads, and other municipal services to more than 700 counties across the U.S. and Puerto Rico.

 The Forest Service was established in 1905 with 56 million acres of land.
 By 1910, the amount of National Forest System land tripled to 172 million acres.
 Today, the agency manages approximately 196 million acres.
 Congress ratified the Act of May 23, 1908, as a measure to support rural counties whose tax base was limited by the growing amount of Federal land.
 A portion of Forest Service funds generated through multi-use activities, such as grazing, timber production, and special use permits, are distributed to eligible counties to help maintain local roads and schools.

 By the year 2000, after decades of declining agency revenues, Congress passed the Secure Rural Schools and Community Self Determination Act to help stabilize the funds available to rural counties.

 Payments are divided into three distinct categories, or Titles: Title I for roads and schools, Title II for projects on Federal lands, and Title III for county projects.

-Congress reauthorized Secure Rural Schools payments for fiscal years 2019 and 2020.
+- Congress reauthorized Secure Rural Schools payments for fiscal years 2021-2023.

-Contact Juana Rosas to find a local Resource Advisory Committee coordinator or for general questions about Forest Service Secure rural Schools Program.
+- Contact Brianna Gallegos to find a local Resource Advisory Committee coordinator or for general questions about Forest Service Secure Rural Schools Program.
 Please allow at least two business days for a response.